 General informationOpen Cluster M24 has the magnitude of 3 and is placed in Sagittarius constellation.
 The cluster's apparent sizes are 2 angular degrees.

 Having high brightness and large apparent size, cluster is available for observations through a pair of binoculars or small telescope.

-Information for observations2019-05-26 cluster M24 will be visible all night.
-At 21:35 the object will be placed at southeast, 4° above your horizon, and will be observable until around 04:40 when fade from view as dawn breaks southwest.
-Maximum elevation, 34° above horizon, will be reached at 02:08, when cluster will be placed at south.
+Information for observationsTonight, 2020-07-04, cluster M24 will become observable at south as the dusk sky fades, 30° above your horizon, at 05:52.
+At 09:37 the object will sink below the horizon at southwest.
+Maximum elevation, 34° above horizon, will be reached at 04:36, when cluster will be placed at south.

 Messier M24 on the sky map